 2) A pilgrim, traveler and an ascetic –

 Greek monks traveling from Asia Minor had already established a rudimentary monastery dedicated to St. George on the mountain overlooking Bethlehem, in around 305 AD.
-And after spending most of his youth around his native land (by serving various charities), Nicholas made his pilgrimage to the Holy land in 312 AD, and visited renowned sites like the Holy Sepulcher, Golgotha and Bethlehem.
+And after spending most of his youth in his native land (by serving various charities), Nicholas made his pilgrimage to the Holy land in 312 AD and visited renowned sites like the Holy Sepulcher, Golgotha, and Bethlehem.
 During this time, he almost became an ascetic by living inside caves near Bethlehem for three years.
 In fact, he also produced some (now lost) writings in the contemporary period – a small note of which is still preserved in the care of the Greek Orthodox Patriarch of Jerusalem.
-However by 315 AD, he traveled back to his homeland in Asia Minor, and was subsequently a consecrated bishop by 317 AD.
+However, by 315 AD, he traveled back to his homeland in Asia Minor and was subsequently a consecrated bishop by 317 AD.

 3) Possibly protected women from being sold into prostitution or slavery –